engisalor/corpusama/README.md

 ### Stanza

 [Stanza](https://github.com/stanfordnlp/stanza) is a Python NLP package.
 Models for languages may need to be downloaded with its `download()` function if this doesn't happen automatically.

+>Note: The Stanza-based pipeline is being rewritten as of early 2024.

 ## Configuration files